 Think of it this way.
 Most educators already recognize the benefits of strong and equitable family-school connections on academic outcomes.
-When orchestrated well, positive relationships between home and school can result in increased graduation rates and higher math and reading scores.
-Research has also shown that effective family engagement helps kids be better regulated and prepared to learn in the classroom.
+Positive relationships between home and school can result in increased graduation rates and higher math and reading scores.
+They also help kids be better regulated and prepared to learn in the classroom.

-How families drive SEL, from birth to middle school
+How families drive SEL, from birth through adolescence

-So how exactly do families impact social and emotional learning across age groups?
+So how do families impact social and emotional learning across age groups?

 In the earliest years of a student’s life, families are THE role models when it comes to SEL.
-Even before little learners have the words to talk about feelings or the organizational skills to manage their own schedules, they observe how their parents, caregivers, and guardians interact with the world around them.
-This form of social emotional learning is so organic that many families might be unaware that it’s happening.
+Before little learners have the words to talk about feelings or the organizational skills to manage their own schedules, they observe their caregivers’s social interactions with the world.
+These teaching practices are so organic that many families might be unaware that it’s happening.

-At ParentPowered, we want to help educators and organizations serving students to align with families to prepare students for long-term success.
-So we designed our programs to build evidence-based skills and competencies linked to positive child outcomes, including social and emotional learning skills.
+At ParentPowered, we help educators to align with families and prepare students for long-term success.
+We designed our programs to build evidence-based skills and competencies linked to positive child outcomes, including social and emotional learning skills.
 Delivered to families weekly by text, our everyday learning activities cover a wide range of life skills, including self-esteem, positive social identities, executive functioning, and more.

-Let’s unpack just one of these crucial areas of social emotional competence for students – relationship skills – and discover what families can do to cultivate these abilities in students, from birth to middle school.
+Let’s unpack just one of these crucial areas of social emotional competence for students – relationship skills – and discover what families can do to cultivate these abilities in students.